 - In Tales of Eternia, the Church of Seyfert is inept at best; although this is less a result of the actual church's failings and more to do with the fact that the country's political system is run by an assholishy judgemental king.
 Seyfert himself, however, is such a cool dude that not only does he give you the Infinity Plus One Skills to defeat the Big Bad - he even congratulates you in the ending and casually breaks the laws of physics to save the heroes from certain death just because he likes them.

-- In Tales of Symphonia, the Church of Martel is quickly revealed as a Corrupt Church / Path of Inspiration.
+- In Tales of Symphonia, the Church of Martel is quickly revealed as a Corrupt Church / Path of Inspiration, entirely set up by the Big Bad for his own purposes.
+It was all Yggdrasil manipulating both worlds to compete for mana so he could revive his little sister Martel, damn the consequences to anyone else.
 However, Martel herself after she becomes the Spirit of the World Tree is a kind and benevolent force who only wants to protect the world.

 - In Tales of Legendia, the Ferines want to use the power of their god Nerifes to wipe out the Orerines as vengeance for years of persecution.
 The Quiet Nerifes, however, doesn't want this to happen - being appalled by the idea of so much slaughter - and guides the heroes into making sure it doesn't.

 - In Tales of the Abyss, the Order of Lorelei started out as a Saintly Church founded by Yulia Jue, who is basically a gender-swapped Jesus.
-Fast-forward to the present day, however, and it's become very corrupt - with its leaders perfectly happy to let the world fall into ruin Because Destiny Says So.
+Fast-forward to the present day and it's become very corrupt - with its leaders perfectly happy to let the world fall into ruin Because Destiny Says So.
 As it happens, this is not what Yulia or the Sentience she worshipped - Lorelei - wanted.
-Their use of recording the Score, the prophecy that dictates fate, was not to control humanity - but actually a Batman Gambit to show the world that the planet was going to end if it followed the Score to the latter.
+Their use of recording the Score, the prophecy that dictates fate, was not to control humanity but to show the world that the planet was going to end if it followed the Score to the letter.
 As such, the heroes and the villains end up working together (in different ways) to create a world of free will.
 The heroes do this so well that, in the ending, Lorelei praises the protagonist.